Friday, November 8, 2024

 I might as well toss in some helpful links as a parting gift:

-"Is Halloween Pagan In Origin?" on Crosswalk.
+"Is Halloween Pagan In Origin And Evil?" on Crosswalk.

 "Halloween Hysteria" at Life After WCG blog.